Tool rental or leasing for home use · Texas

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from CORT Furniture's own mandatory OSHA Form 300A summaries.
+The 3 injuries, 1 illnesses shown on this page for CORT Furniture are sourced from its own 3 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 DART Rate, Transparent Calculation (2024)